Fuglesteg/fuglesteg.net/articles/hosting-minecraft-servers.md

 ![Minecraft server in server list (online)](/public/articles/Minecraft-server-list-online.png)

-When no player has been connected to the server for a customizable amount of time, the Infrared will automatically shit down the server so you can save the resources.
+When no player has been connected to the server for a customizable amount of time, the Infrared will automatically shut down the server so you can save the resources.

 **NOTE: The latest version of Infrared, V2.0.0, does not currently support the docker control features showcased in this article, we will be using V1.3.4**

 # Configuration

 So you're excited about this and want to set it up for yourself.
 The first step is to setup Infrared and a minecraft server as docker containers.
-You can use the docker cli directly for this `docker run` etc. But I prefer the more declarative docker compose way of doing it.
+You can use the docker CLI directly for this `docker run` etc. But I prefer the more declarative docker compose way of doing it.
 So you will need a linux machine running docker and docker compose.
 Next step is to create a `compose.yml` file that will serve as the configuration of our minecraft servers and infrared.

 ```yaml
 name: mc